Alessandro-bf/typing-speed-project2/README.md

     -   It is a bug from the validator - [Answer to the JavaScript validator mistake](https://stackoverflow.com/questions/27441803/why-does-jshint-throw-a-warning-if-i-am-using-const)
 -   The statistics function didn't work, and the data was showing 0 all the time.
     -   A typing mistake on an instruction was found.
+    -   The functions were not in the correct order.

 ## Deployment